-Digital signage use technologies such as LCD, LED and Projection to display content such as digital images, video, streaming media, and information.
+Digital signage uses LCD, LED and Projection to display multiple content types including digital images, video, streaming media, and information.
 They can be found in public spaces, transportation systems, museums, stadiums, retail stores, hotels, restaurants, and corporate buildings, etc., to provide wayfinding, exhibitions, marketing and outdoor advertising.
 Digital Signage has replaced a lot of print and messaging boards.

 These visual displays can be stand-alone or networked.